Dmitrii-Tomin/image_segmentation/README.md

 `skip` : int
 Number of depth levels to skip before applying threshold masking.

-`size` : int
-Size of the border regions used for threshold calculation.

 `sigma` : float
 Sigma value for Gaussian blur applied before segmentation.

+`threshold_calc_size` : int
+Size of the box regions used for threshold calculation.

 `threshold_multiplier` : float
 Multiplier applied to the maximum threshold for sensitivity adjustment.

 ### Example